 Our trips to Guatemala to help Hope of Life are an incredible way to show the love of Jesus.
-Hope of Life serves the people of Guatemala by rescuing children from malnutrition and building schools and hospitals.
-We are involved with the Total Village Transformation of Santa Rosalia de Marmol in Zacapa, Guatemala.
+Hope of Life serves the people of Guatemala where we are involved with the Total Village Transformation and projects in the village of Santa Rosalia de Marmol in Zacapa, Guatemala.

 Pre-Trip Meeting Dates